 8. You hate your work.
 It is bad enough if you don't look forward to your work.
 (See #2) You have put in too much time, sweat, money and effort into your career to stay in a job that you hate.

-9. You became a doctor for someone else's sake and you are spitefully waiting for payback that you deserve.
-You will never get enough payback to compensate you for sacrificing your aspirations and dreams for someone else's sake.
-Sacrificing for someone else is a type of martyrdom, and if you expect extreme payback for being a doctor because it wasn't your choice, then you need to stop expecting disproportionate payback, because it will never come.
+9. You became a doctor to please someone else and you are spitefully waiting for the payback that you think you deserve.
+You will never get enough payback to compensate you for sacrificing your aspirations and dreams for someone else's approval.
+Sacrificing for someone else is a type of martyrdom, and if you expect extreme payback for being a doctor because it wasn't your choice, then you need to stop expecting disproportionate payback—because it will never come.
 You have to decide to either continue to live someone else's dream or to live for yourself.